 - Job Hunting Expenses: You may be able to deduct the cost of travel, meals, resume preparation, postage, career counseling and employment agencies, to the extent that they exceed 2% of your income, even if you don’t end up changing jobs.

 - Health Insurance: If you are self-employed, you can take a deduction for the health insurance premiums you pay for yourself and your family.
-If you are not self-employed, health insurance premiums, along with your other medical expenses, are tax deductible if they exceed 10% (7.5% if you are 65 or older) of your income and you itemize your deductions.
+If you are not self-employed, health insurance premiums paid after taxes, along with your other medical expenses, are tax deductible if they exceed 7.5% of your income and you itemize your deductions.

 - Moving Expenses: Your moving expenses are tax deductible if you change jobs and the distance from your old residence to your new job site is at least 50 miles more than to your old job site, and you work at least 39 weeks during the year after the move.